Visit our Goldzilla website for more information!

-July 20th Update - Alana, Braden, Cait, Declan, Garret, and Hanna have all been adopted!
-Eamon, Finnbar, Iona, Janette and Fuzzy are still waiting for their forever homes to find them.
+August 21st Update - Alana, Braden, Cait, Declan, Garret, Hanna, Iona and Fuzzy have all been adopted!
+Eamon, Finnbar, and Janette are still waiting for their forever homes to find them.
 Please consider welcoming one of them into your home!

 February 14th marks RAGOM's 31st Anniversary of rescuing and rehoming Golden Retrievers and Golden Mixes and here's where it all started...